 We have adopted an insider trading policy, which, among other things, governs the purchase, sale, and/or other disposition of our securities by our directors, officers and employees, and which we believe is reasonably designed to promote compliance with insider trading laws, rules and regulations, and applicable listing standards.
-Our insider trading policy prohibits all directors, officers and employees from, directly or indirectly, trading while in the possession of material nonpublic information related to the Company's securities and from engaging in short sales and short-term or other speculative trading of our securities and any transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of securities issued by us.
+Our insider trading policy prohibits all directors, officers and employees (including temporary employees) from, directly or indirectly, trading in our securities while in the possession of material nonpublic information related to the Company and from engaging in short sales and short-term or other speculative trading of our securities and any transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of securities issued by us.
 Prohibited hedging activity includes market transactions in puts, calls and other derivatives and the purchase of prepaid variable forward contracts, equity swaps and collars.
 Pledging our securities in a margin account or as collateral for a loan is also prohibited under the policy except in limited circumstances that are pre-approved by our chief compliance officer.
+A copy of our Insider Trading Policy was filed as Exhibit 19.1 to our annual report on Form 10-K for the year ended December 31, 2024.